swarnes/Comp/SETUP_INSTRUCTIONS.md

 ## 🎯 Ready for Cursor Testing!

-Your RydrComps project is now fully configured and ready for development and testing in Cursor!
+Your RyderComps project is now fully configured and ready for development and testing in Cursor!